Measuring What Matters: The AI Pluralism Index: Recommendations for practice and policy

 \section{Recommendations for practice and policy}

-For producers, a practical path to improving AIPI is to publish verifiable artifacts that reflect real processes.
+For producers, a practical path to improving AIPI is to publish verifiable artifacts that reflect real processes, and to ensure that those processes include affected stakeholders across deployment contexts.
 Model and system cards should disclose data governance, known limitations, intended uses, subgroup performance, and update histories.
-Vulnerability disclosure processes should accept reports from good‑faith researchers and specify service levels; vulnerability handling should name a PSIRT function and lay out triage and remediation steps.
-Public consultations should summarize input and document how it influenced decisions rather than collecting comments without response.
-Disaggregation in evaluation should be routine for quality and safety.
-For procurers, reference the AIPI indicator list directly in requests for proposals, require minimum evidence scores and explicit coverage thresholds, and use pillar‑level scores to tailor due‑diligence questions.
-For regulators, several indicators map to policy requirements under the EU AI Act and to current governance debates—risk management, incident reporting, documentation, and redress—and can be incorporated as audit checks \citep{euai2024,Ulnicane2024}.
-For researchers and civil society, AIPI’s evidence graph enables systematic scrutiny of claims and targeted campaigns that reward concrete improvements.
+Vulnerability disclosure processes should accept reports from good-faith researchers and specify service levels; vulnerability handling should name a PSIRT (Product Security Incident Response Team) function and lay out triage and remediation steps.
+Public consultations should summarize input and publish a disposition matrix that links proposals to decisions and downstream changes, rather than collecting comments without response.
+Where systems are deployed internationally, participatory mechanisms should be accessible across regions, for example via remote participation, multilingual materials, and geographically diverse advisory membership.

+For procurers, AIPI can be used as a practical checklist rather than a headline ranking.
+Reference the indicator list directly in requests for proposals; require minimum evidence scores and explicit coverage thresholds; and ask vendors to supply the primary artifacts (not summaries) referenced by their scores.
+Use pillar-level scores to tailor due-diligence: for low participatory-governance scores, require a roadmap for consultation and redress; for low transparency scores, require current system cards and change logs; for low accountability scores, require incident response and audit documentation.

+For regulators and standards bodies, several indicators map onto emerging governance requirements, including documentation, risk management, incident reporting, accessibility, and redress.
+AIPI can support supervision by translating these requirements into auditable evidence checks and by highlighting where documentation is absent, stale, or geographically narrow.
+Regulators can also use AIPI’s coverage reporting to prioritize oversight, focusing audits where low scores are paired with low evidence coverage.

+For researchers and civil society, AIPI’s evidence graph enables systematic scrutiny of claims and targeted advocacy that rewards concrete improvements.
+We encourage third-party replications and ``shadow scores'' for contested providers, and we treat well-documented replications as admissible evidence in subsequent releases.